SupercomputingWales/slurm_advanced_topics/_episodes/05-requesting-resources.md

 In our simple example script this has the effect of uniquely tagging the output and error files as (for example) *my.job.o.16717342* and *my.job.e.16717342* avoiding rewriting the file in case we were to submit the same job without saving our logs.

 ## Environment variables
 As seen previously, SLURM defines several environment variables when we submit a job.
 These can be used within a job to tag files, directories, make decisions based on resources available and more.
-The following script shows how to queary these variables:
+The following script shows how to query these variables:

 ~~~
 #!/bin/bash --login